-The total allocation for the SIH Program and maximum award amounts are listed in the CDBG-DR Action Plan, as amended, and are subject to change with amendments and funding availability.
-Organizations may submit applications for multiple projects through unique submissions to the Notice of Funding Availability described in the Application Process section of these Guidelines.
+The total allocation for the SIH Program and maximum award amounts are listed in the CDBG-DR Action Plan, as amended,17 and are subject to change with amendments and funding availability.
+Organizations may were able to submit applications for multiple projects through unique submissions to the Notice of Funding Availability described in the Application Process section of these Guidelines.
 It is possible that not all NGOs will receive the maximum amount upon award.